 The enigmatic symbol of the "key of David" appears twice in Scripture.
 Charles Whitaker examines this symbol, adding it to the criteria we need to find the descendants of Israel in our day.

 The Branch is a well-known Old Testament prophetic figure, identified as the Messiah by most people.
 Yet, is there more to it than that?
-Why is the Branch not mentioned in the New Testament?
 What does it mean to us?

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.